‘Prenatal' or 'antenatal' development is the period during which an embryo or fetus gestates during pregnancy, from fertilization until birth.

 The Perineal Care Clinic

-Women can be referred directly to the clinic via their midwives, general practitioners, health visitors, physiotherapists, practice nurses, and consultants.
+Pregnant people can be referred directly to the clinic via their midwives, general practitioners, health visitors, physiotherapists, practice nurses, and consultants.
 The Perineal Care Team works closely with other disciplines, including obstetric physiotherapists, colorectal surgeons, urogynaecologists and continence advisors.
 The multi-disciplinary team meets monthly to discuss and plan appropriate care for women with complex problems.

 This is a monthly specialised multidisciplinary clinic that has strong links with the hospital's neurology department.
 Care pathways for this clinic are in line with the National Institute of Clinical Excellence (NICE), Scottish Intercollegiate Guideline Network (SIGN) and the Confidential Enquiry into Maternal and Child Health (CEMACH) recommendations for the management of epilepsy in pregnancy.
 The role of the clinic has also been extended to care for women with other neurological problems.